 How we'll inform you of policy changes

-YouTube is constantly changing and improving the service whilst adapting to the world around us.
+YouTube is constantly changing and improving its service while adapting to the world around us.
 We may need to make changes to the Terms and Conditions or policies that apply to your use of the service – including the Terms of Service and the YouTube Partner Programme terms, our policies and other contractual documents – to reflect changes to our service or for legal, regulatory or security reasons.

 We'll let you know in writing when we make changes that might impact you.
-If you do not agree to the modified terms, you may stop using the relevant feature or terminate your agreement with us.
+If you do not agree to the modified terms, you may stop using the relevant feature, or terminate your agreement with us.

 To help you stay up to date with our policies, we also maintain a permanent log of updates.
 View our change log here.